id_648. GASOCRINE HYPOTHESIS: A POTENTIAL SUPPLEMENT TO CELL THEORY

 METHOD(S): Scientific literature on gas signaling and gas-sensing proteins in diverse organisms was read critically.
 Diverse proteins that are allosterically regulated and competitively inhibited by gas binding were considered potential gasoreceptors and proto-gasoreceptors, respectively.

 RESULTS: Proteins such as hemoglobin were proposed as oxygen or carbon dioxide gasoreceptors.
 To date, no gas-sensing nucleic acids have been reported; hence, the concept of gas-sensing riboceptors was proposed.
 A gasocrine hypothesis—that all cells require gasocrine signaling—was proposed.
-Several potential experiments to falsify this hypothesis were also proposed.
-A perspective manuscript was prepared and published in the Polish Biochemical Society journal - Acta Biochimica Polonica journal (https://doi.org/10.3389/abp.2025.15465).
+Consciousness has also been proposed as a sum of gasocrine signaling.
+A perspective manuscript was published in the Polish Biochemical Society journal - Acta Biochimica Polonica (https://doi.org/10.3389/abp.2025.15465).